A unique legume that produces grape-like fruits that are often hidden around the base of the plant.

-Sun: Full to Part
+Sun: Full Sun – Part Sun

 Flowers: Tubular flowers arranged in a raceme.

-Leaves: The leaves are divided into a feather-like arrangement of many ovate or lance shaped leaflets.
+Leaves: The leaves are divided into a feather-like arrangement of many ovate or lance-shaped leaflets.

 Food Uses: The fruits are edible.
 They are very juicy and taste a little like pea pods.
-They were eaten by Native Americans and early settlers.

 Other Names: Buffalo Bean